PaulRBerg/prb-proxy/README.md

 - Call the `deployFor` function, which accepts the owner as an argument.
 - Call the `deployAndExecute` function, which deploys the proxy and executes a delegate call to a target contract in a single transaction.

-Once the proxy is deployed, you can start interacting with target contracts.
-PRBProxy ships with an "enshrined" target contract called
+Once the proxy is deployed, you can start interacting with target contracts by ABI-encoding the target's functions and pass the data to the `execute` function on the proxy.
-`PRBProxyAnnex`, which provides several auxiliary functions, including:

-- `installPlugin`
-- `setPermission`
-- `uninstallPlugin`

-You call the functions above by ABI-encoding their calldata and calling `execute` on the proxy.
-The logic in `PRBProxyAnnex` is kept separate from the proxy itself to reduce deployment costs.

 ### Addresses